Harry Levinson: Biography

 Levinson was a Ford Foundation visiting professor at the H. C. Mathur Institute of Public Administration in Jaipur, India, in the summer of 1974.
 He was a visiting centennial professor at Texas A&M in April 1976, and in September 1979 conducted the international course on occupational social psychiatry for the Finnish Government Institute of Occupational Health, under the sponsorship of the Nordic Council of Ministers.

 Levinson headed the Kansas Psychological Association and the Kansas Advisory Committee to the U.S. Civil Rights Commission.
 He was active throughout his life with the Society of Consulting Psychology, the International Society for the Psychoanalytic Study of Organizations (ISPSO), of which he was a founding member, and the Society of Psychologists in Management which he helped found in 1985.
 Levinson played a "learned role" at each symposium of the International Society for the Psychoanalytic Study of Organizations during its early years.
 He constantly challenged psychoanalytic organizational theorists to summarize what they had learned, and articulate where they were going in their work.
 He was an Honorary Associate at the Center for the Study of Organizational Change from 2010 until his death.

 He married his first wife, Roberta, in 1946 and they divorced in 1970.
 They had four children together.
 He met his second wife, Miriam in 1989.
 Together they founded the Harry and Miriam Levinson Scholarship offered by the American Psychological Foundation and the Harry Levinson Scholarship in Organizational Behavior at Emporia State.
 They remained married until his death.

 Levinson began losing his eyesight in 2001 due to macular degeneration.
-Although he could not longer read or write, he continued to consult with colleagues and students by phone.
+Although he could no longer read or write, he continued to consult with colleagues and students by phone.
 Harry Levinson died at the age of 90 on June 26, 2012.
 He was buried in the railway town of Port Jervis where he was born.